-Design is a little subjective, as comfort and ease-of-use of a headphone will depend on each listener's preferences.
+Design is a little subjective, as comfort and ease-of-use of a pair of headphones will depend on each listener's preferences.
 There is no ideal design but high-scoring headphones in this category will feel sturdy and use durable materials.
 They will be comfortable and have an efficient and intuitive control scheme.
 Furthermore, they wouldn't require constant adjustment to maintain a stable fit or be too bulky and cumbersome.
-A hard case to transport the headphones in, is also a plus but not as significant.
+A hard case to transport the headphones is also a plus but not as significant.

-Our design test subjectively evaluates the comfortability, control scheme, stability, build quality and the sturdiness of the provided case or pouch for the headphones below.
+Our design test subjectively evaluates the comfort, control scheme, stability, build quality and breathability of headphones and the sturdiness of the provided case or pouch for they come with.
 We also measure the volume of space they would occupy in a bag.

 Our comfort test evaluates how physically pleasant the listening experience will be with the tested headphones.
 This means their design should not cause any pain or physical stress to the listener when in use.

 Although comfort is subjective, the texture of the padding used, the tension applied by the headband and the weight of the headphones affect their perceived comfort.
 We assigned significant weight to comfort, as poor comfortability deteriorates the listening experience, especially over long listening sessions.

 Our control scheme test describes the layout and function of the control options offered by the headphones.
 Music, call, and volume controls are typical control options, but some headphones offer noise cancelling modes and touch-sensitive control schemes.